 Does COVID-19/coronavirus change when/how I should ask for letters of recommendation?

 The pandemic has not dramatically altered the process of asking for recommendations other than the logistics of doing so (Zoom/Skype vs. face-to-face), however, it may indirectly cause LORs to take on an enhanced role in the admissions process.
-With so many prominent schools shifting to test-optional policies for the Class of 2021, “soft” and often secondarily-considered factors like teacher recommendations will likely garner more attention from admissions officers in this cycle.
+With so many prominent schools shifting to test-optional policies for the Class of 2021 and Class of 2022, “soft” and often secondarily-considered factors like teacher recommendations will likely garner more attention from admissions officers in this cycle.
 You should still ask your teachers prior to the end of the school year, or even over the summer months.
 After all, securing the right teachers to recommend you is going to be of greater importance than in previous years.

 Do colleges actually read letters of recommendation?

 On average, college applicants tend to underestimate the importance of recommendation letters, but they shouldn’t.
 According to a recent NACAC survey, over 14% of institutions view recommendations as having “considerable importance” in admissions decisions.
 Another 40% schools grant them “moderately important” status.
 According to the same survey, colleges grant recommendation letters a greater level of importance than more ballyhooed aspects of an application like: class rank, interviews, and extracurricular activities.

 Letters of recommendation provide context to your application in a way that other credentials cannot.
 Ideally, a letter of recommendation will further reinforce your strengths as an applicant and reveal positive information not found elsewhere in your application.
 All other things being equal, a strong letter of recommendation may provide an admissions officer the additional piece of information he or she needs to admit you over other comparable applicants.